-The boardwalks change into a place of social contact in the tourist season, and they are visited by thousands of people.
+The boardwalks change into a place of social contact in the tourist season, and thousands of people visit them.
 That is the reason Prague councilmen agreed upon its necessary revitalization.
-“The boardwalks had a different function in the past and now it is necessary to adapt them to the current needs,” says Prague city mayor, Adriana Krnacova.
-Approved studies include a reconstruction of all the dungeons at Rasin’s waterfront with revitalization of the surrounding areas.
+“The boardwalks had a different function in the past, and now it is necessary to adapt them to the current needs,” says Prague city mayor Adriana Krnacova.
+Approved studies include a reconstruction of all the dungeons at Rasin’s waterfront with the revitalization of the surrounding areas.

 Prague boardwalks are an irreplaceable part of life in the capital city.
 They are in areas of the city that are protected historical zones.
-Nowadays, they not only serve shipping companies, but they are also used for leisure activities, cultural events, gastronomic showcases, sporting competitions and other various events.
-A main cycling route is along the right side of the bank, which thousands of people use every day.
+Nowadays, they serve shipping companies and are also used for leisure activities, cultural events, gastronomic showcases, sporting competitions, and other various events.
+The main cycling route is along the right side of the bank, which thousands of people use every day.